 Seasoning the Cast Iron Pan

 Seasoning a cast iron pan is a crucial step to maintain its non-stick surface and prevent rust.
 To season a cast iron pan, start by preheating your oven to 400 degrees Fahrenheit.
 Next, use a clean cloth or paper towel to apply a thin layer of oil to the surface of the pan.
-You can use any high smoke points oil, such as vegetable oil, canola oil, or even bacon grease.
+You can use any high smoke point oil, such as vegetable oil, canola oil, or even bacon grease.

 Once the oil is evenly distributed, place the pan in the oven and bake it for one hour.
 After one hour, turn off the oven and let the pan cool inside for a few hours.
 This process creates a natural non-stick surface that protects the pan from rust and makes it easier to clean.